quacksouls/bitburner/doc/guide/script.md

 ## Hack `n00dles`

+It is time to role-play as a botnet master.
 Let's find out which servers you can use to hack a target.
 At the Terminal, run the command

 ```sh
 $ scan-analyze 2